• Speedy delivery

 To summarize:

-If you want to make a knife rail with wood, or other construction materials, in front of the magnets, you must calculate strength loss as in the table above.
+If you want to make a knife rack with wood, or other construction materials, in front of the magnets, you must calculate strength loss as in the table above.
 And then you need magnets that are VERY strong to compensate for the magnetic strength loss from having your board between the knife and the magnet.

 If you want to screw magnets onto the wall, we recommend pot magnets.
 Pot magnets protect the magnets from the direct blows of the knives and provide a height advantage, so you can grip around the knife handle.
 See the solution above (photo).